saeedghsh/pipe_resonance/README.md

 * [x] draw border around images
 * [x] draw deviation distribution
 * [x] any assumption of a vertical line is invalid, overhaul!
-* [ ] we still have issue with detecting points! "points from skeleton" needs to be
+* [x] we still have issue with detecting points! "points from skeleton" needs to be
   - robust,
   - more deterministic, and
   - have better parametrization.
-* [ ] how to distinguish the deviation at different height of the pipe?
+* [ ] how to distinguish points at different height of the pipe?
+* [ ] define what is a "deviation", from which the "resonance" is to be estimated

 ## not sure if actually needed (atleast for now now)
 * [ ] find checker board